Sigrec/Tsundoku/README.md

 - [ ] Changing of Display Format

 #### Bugs/Fixes
-- [ ] LineHeight Property in TextBlock Control not working
+- [ ] LineHeight Property in TextBlock Control not working?
 - [ ] Slight Memory Issues (Resets memory usage when restarting the app) [Memory leak when sorting and searching]
 - [ ] Button & ComboBox disabled styling not working in Theme & AddNewSeries Windows & ComboBoxItem styling -> Need to override style template?